 The new law eliminates the problem as it now allows the district courts to order the full expungement of all records held by both the courts and the executive branch.
 If the case resulted in a conviction, the person seeking the expungement must prove to the district court that their need to have their record sealed outweighs any legitimate concern for the public safety.
-Under the new law, the following records may be expunged:
+Under the new Minnesota Expungement Law, the following records may be expunged:

 1. If the individual pled guilty, but the sentence resulted in a stay of adjudication or in a diversion, expungement may be granted 1 year after the completion of the sentence;